mmabey/mmabey.github.io/cse469s19/project.rst

 ============= ====
 Length (bits) Field Name - Description
 ============= ====
-128           Index - Must be a valid UUID
 160           Previous Hash - SHA-1 hash of this block's parent 64            Timestamp - Regular Unix timestamp.
 Must be printed in ISO 8601 format anytime displayed to user.
 128           Case ID - UUID stored as an integer.